-\subsection{Experimental Evaluation}
+\section{Experimental Evaluation}

-This section presents the experimental evaluation of the Stable Caching VIP Algorithm (Algorithm 2).\footnote{Our simulations are carried out on a computer with dual Intel E5 2650 CPU's (2.60GHz) and 128 GB RAM space.} We demonstrate the superior performance of the proposed algorithm in terms of low user delay and high rate of cache hits, relative to classical routing and caching policies.
-Experimental scenarios are carried on four network topologies: the Abilene Topology in Figure~2, the GEANT topology in Figure~3, the Service Network topology in Figure~4, and the Tree Topology in Figure~5.
+This section presents the experimental evaluation of the proposed VIP Algorithms.
+Experimental scenarios are carried on six network topologies: the Abilene Topology (9 nodes), the GEANT Topology (22 nodes), the Service Network Topology (8 nodes), the DTelekom Topology (68 nodes), the Fat Tree Topology (15 nodes) and the Wireless Backhaul Topology (47 nodes), as shown in Figure~2.

-In the Tree, Service Network, and Abilene topologies, all link capacities are chosen to be 500 $Mb/s$.
-In the GEANT topology, all link capacities are chosen to be 200 $Mb/s$.
-The Interest Packet size is 125 $B$; the Data Packet size is 50 $KB$; the data object size is 5 $MB$.
+In the Abilene, GEANT, and DTelekom topologies, object requests can be generated by any node, and the content source for each data object is independently and uniformly distributed among all nodes.
+In the Service Network topology, NODE 1 is the content source for all objects and requests can be generated only by the CONSUMER nodes.
+Caches are placed at NODE 2, NODE 3, NODE 4 and the CONSUMER nodes.
+In the Fat Tree Topology, the content source for each data object is independently and uniformly distributed between the REPO nodes.
+Requests are generated by the CONSUMER nodes.
+In the Wireless Backhaul topology, REPO is the content source for all data objects.
+Requests are generated only by CONSUMER nodes.
 At each node requesting data, object requests arrive according to a Poisson process with an overall rate $\lambda$ (in requests/node/sec).
 Each arriving request requests data object $k$ (independently) with probability $p_k$, where $\{p_k\}$ follows a (normalized) Zipf distribution with parameter 0.75.